twineworks/tweakflow/site/content/reference.md

 ### Nil

 The `nil` value is written as simply `nil`.
-Semantiaclly, a `nil` value indicates the absence of a value.
+Semantically, a `nil` value indicates the absence of a value.
 The `nil` value is special because it is a valid member of all data types.
 It casts to any type successfully as `nil`.

 ### Value literals